activisthandbook/activisthandbook/articles/resources/websites.md

 -   [**Interface Journal**](https://www.interfacejournal.net): Learning from each other's struggles: activist and academic research and theory on social movements from around the world.
 As multilingual as we can be!

 -   [**Convergence Magazine**](https://convergencemag.com/?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/_convergencemag?utm_source=activisthandbook.org), [Facebook](https://www.facebook.com/MovementConvergence?utm_source=activisthandbook.org), [Instagram](https://www.instagram.com/_convergencemag/?utm_source=activisthandbook.org)): "Convergence works with organizers and activists on the frontlines to produce content that sharpens our collective practice and promotes strategic debate."

+-   [**(Dis)solution Magazine**](https://commonslibrary.org/dissolution-magazine/?utm_source=activisthandbook.org): an Australian online and print journal published in Naarm/Melbourne.
+It is born out of a need for radical, critical thought and expression, particularly from emerging writers, artists and activists which challenges the catastrophic, ecocidal structures of the 21st century.

 ## News